flutter/website/src/docs/cookbook/design/snackbars.md

 You might want to provide an action to the user when the SnackBar is displayed.
-For example, the user accidentally deletes a message, but can use an action to undo that change.
+For example, if the user accidentally deletes a message, they might use an optional action in the SnackBar to recover the message.

-To achieve this,
-provide an additional `action` to the `SnackBar` widget.
+Here's an example of providing an additional `action` to the `SnackBar` widget:

 ```dart
 final snackBar = SnackBar(